openvinotoolkit/openvino.genai/samples/cpp/multinomial_causal_lm/README.md

 # Text generation C++ multinomial_causal_lm that supports most popular models like LLaMA 2

 This example showcases inference of text-generation Large Language Models (LLMs): `chatglm`, `LLaMA`, `Qwen` and other models with the same signature.
-The application desn't have many configuration options to encourage the reader to explore and modify the source code.
+The application doesn't have many configuration options to encourage the reader to explore and modify the source code.
 For example, change the device for inference to GPU.
 The sample fearures `ov::genai::LLMPipeline` and configures it to run random sampling algorithm.
 There is also a Jupyter [notebook](https://github.com/openvinotoolkit/openvino_notebooks/tree/main/notebooks/254-llm-chatbot) which provides an example of LLM-powered Chatbot in Python.

 ## Download and convert the model and tokenizers